Bring Your Own Device!

 Well, if you could take your phone with you, wouldn't you be

 more open to more and better service options?
-I know I would
+The answer is a

 Does Any Phone Work?